Langstroth hive: Bee space

 Langstroth had been aware of Dzierżon's discoveries before he submitted his patent application.
 In the summer of 1851, he was introduced to Dzierżon's work by Samuel Wagner, who had visited Dzierżon in his apiaries in Silesia and subscribed to Bienen-Zeitung, the journal in which Dzierżon published his apiarian works, and who had translated Theorie und Praxis, ... from the German language original (though the translation was never published).
-Langstroth expressed great respect for Jan Dzierżon, saying that "No words can express the absorbing interest with which I devoured this work.
+Langstroth expressed great respect for Jan Dzierżon, saying, "No words can express the absorbing interest with which I devoured this work.
 I recognized at once its author as the Great Master of modern apiculture".

 Design

-The original Langstroth hive had a portico entrance, integrated floor and non-removable brood box, a single removable honey box (using the same frame size as the brood box) that sat inside an outer box that extended from the brood box, and a hinged roof.
+A modern Langstroth hive looks very different from Rev L.L.
+Langstroth's bee hive that was originally patented in 1852 and manufactured until approximately 1920.
+The original Langstroth hive had a portico entrance, integrated floor, and nonremovable brood box, a single removable honey box (using the same frame size as the brood box) that sat inside an outer box that extended from the brood box, and a hinged roof.

-Langstroth constructed his hives so that the frames, in which the bees were to make their combs, could easily be separated from all adjacent parts of the hive — the walls of the hive, the floor of the hive, the cover of the hive, and other frames within the hive.
-To extract a frame from such a hive will not require any comb to be cut.
-Usually the most trouble a beekeeper encounters in removing a frame from such a hive results from the bees using propolis to bond frames to the brackets they rest upon.
+In a Langstroth hive, the frames, in which the bees were to make their combs, can easily be separated from all adjacent parts of the hive—the walls of the hive, the floor of the hive, the cover of the hive, and other frames within the hive.
+To extract a frame from such a hive does not require any comb to be cut.
+Usually, the most trouble a beekeeper encounters in removing a frame from such a hive results from the bees using propolis to bond frames to the brackets upon which they rest.
 Being able to remove and replace combs so easily makes it possible, and practical, for beekeepers to inspect all of their hives on a regular basis.
 Such inspections, to check for signs of disease and/or parasites, imminent swarming, an aging queen, and other conditions requiring intervention, are essential to successful bee husbandry.

-The Langstroth bee hive is made up from top to bottom of:
+The modern Langstroth bee hive is made up from top to bottom of: